Graylog2/documentation/pages/configuration/file_location.rst

 Omnibus package
 ===============

-This paragraph covers Graylog installations via OVA, on AWS (via AMI), and on Openstack using the `Graylog Omnibus package <https://github.com/Graylog2/omnibus-graylog2#readme>`_.
+This paragraph covers Graylog installations via OVA, on AWS (via AMI), and on OpenStack using the `Graylog Omnibus package <https://github.com/Graylog2/omnibus-graylog2#readme>`_.

 Graylog
 -------